CyVerse-learning-materials/SciApps_guide/step1.rst

 *Sample datasets*

-- Sample datasets are available under the ‘public’ tab.
+- Sample datasets are available under the ‘exampleData’ tab.
 These datasets are local to the SciApps computing resources to for minimize data transfers and should be used whenever possible for building workflows
-- More CyVerse sample datasets are available under the ‘shared’ tab (CyVerse credentials required).
-From there, sample datasets for most apps are available in the Data Store  ‘/iplant/home/shared/iplantcollaborative/example_data/’

 ----